Sustainsys/Saml2/CONTRIBUTING.md

 * Private members in classes are named with camelCasing, no underscores.
 * Member variables are not prefixed with ``this``. unless required to resolve ambiguity (such as in a constructor having parameters with the same name as the members).
-* Any single method is short enough to fit on one screen (on a typical laptop monitor, not a 30-inch development monster-monitor).
+* Any single method is short enough to fit on one screen (on a typical laptop monitor).
 * The code is formatted to (mostly) fit in 80 columns.

 Unit Tests